postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 Select **Confirm** to enable domain capture.

-> You can enable domain capture for additional domains at any time in your [domain dashboard](https://go.postman.co/settings/team/domain-capture).
+You can enable domain capture for additional domains and subdomains at any time in your [domain dashboard](https://go.postman.co/settings/team/domain-capture).
+You must add, verify, and enable domain capture for each subdomain separately.
+User accounts associated with subdomains will not be captured implicitly if domain capture is only enabled for the domain.

 ## Admin experience

 Team admins can manage the domains and subdomains that have been added to a team by navigating to the [domain dashboard](https://go.postman.co/settings/team/domain-capture).
-Here, admins can add, activate, deactivate, or delete domains for their team at any time.
+Here, admins can add, activate, deactivate, or delete domains and subdomains for their team at any time.

 <img alt="Domain dashboard" src="https://assets.postman.com/postman-docs/authentication-domain-dashboard-9.5.jpg"/>